Exercise Variability Part II

 - Adequate shoulder and upper back mobility

-- Proper coordination and strength in the glutes and hip musculature
+- Proper coordination and strength of the glutes and hip musculature

 - Open and mobile hip flexors.